fathimasameera/LayoffEDA/README.md

 ## Exploratory Data Analysis

-Provides a summary of the key findings and insights obtained from the EDA.
-Include visualizations, charts, or graphs to illustrate important trends or patterns observed in the data.
+Exploratory Data Analysis provides a summary of the key findings and insights obtained from the data.
+It uses visualizations, charts, or graphs to illustrate important trends or patterns observed.
+Here, we delve into the 'layoffs_data.csv' dataset to uncover key insights and trends related to layoffs in various companies and industries.

+## Dependencies

+This project requires the following dependencies:

+- Python 3.x
+- Pandas
+- Matplotlib
+- Seaborn